drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Discovery of a Lead Compound

-The initial prototype compound shown below was synthesized and proved to have a good binding affinity for factor Xa with Ki = 34 nM.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/discovery-lead-compound-8565bc80'><i class='fa fa-play' aria-hidden='true'></i></button>The initial prototype compound shown below was synthesized and proved to have a good binding affinity for factor Xa with Ki = 34 nM.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.